phi-go/rfcs/text/0000-explicit-tail-calls.md

 Please also take into consideration that rust sometimes intentionally diverges from common language features.
 -->
 Functional languages (such as OCaml, SML, Haskell, Scheme, and F#) usually depend on proper tail calls as a language feature (TCE for general calls).
-For system-level languages TCE is usually wanted but implementation effort is a common reason this is not yet done.
-Even languages with managed code such as .Net or ECMAScript (as per the standard) also support TCE, again performance and resource usage were the main motivators for their implementation.
+For system-level languages, TCE is usually wanted, but implementation effort is a common reason this is not yet done.
+Even languages with managed code such as .Net or ECMAScript (as per the standard) also support TCE; again, performance and resource usage were the main motivators for their implementation.

 See below for a more detailed description on select compilers and languages.